aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/11-create-agent-with-code-interpreter/README.md

 )
 ```

 When invoking your agent, should supply parameter including the query text, agent id, agent alias, and a session id.
 Other parameters allow enabling tracing, to see the details of the model's return communication stream, ending the session, optionally storing conversational memory, and maintaining a state for this session.
+Code interpretation, however, is not controlled by any parameter; the action group with `parentActionGroupSignature='AMAZON.CodeInterpreter'` makes it available to the agent and, on every invocation, the agent determines whether to use it or not.

 ```python
     if not session_state:
         session_state = {}